-Lead-acid deep cycle batteries previously (before lithium) were the most common battery used for solar off-grid and hybrid energy storage, as well as many other applications.
-They can be either a single cell battery (2V) or be made up of a number of cells linked together in series to operate at a required voltage.
-For example a 12V lead acid battery (such as the one in your car) is made up of 6 x 2V cells in series.
+Until recently lead-acid deep cycle batteries were the most common battery used for solar off-grid and hybrid energy storage, as well as many other applications.
+Lead-acid batteries are available in a huge variety of different types and sizes and can be anything from a single cell (2V) battery or be made up of a number of cells linked together in series to operate at a required voltage.
+For example a common 12V battery (such as the one in your car) is actuallymade up of 6 x 2V cells in series.
 The most common battery voltages available are 2V, 6V and 12V.

 There are several different types of lead-acid deep cycle batteries available.
-The three main varieties are listed below:
+The four main varieties are listed below:

 Flooded lead-acid (vented)